Wix Bookings: Translating Your Site

 Step 1 | Manage translations in your site's dashboard

-In the dashboard, you can translate the text associated with your pricing options and variants, categories, services, and booking policies.
+Translate or review the translations for your pricing options and variants, categories, services, and booking policies in the translation manager.

 To manage your translations: